Ionite/ion-ap-client/README.md

 returned, the XML is printed), and -v (print request and headers sent to server).

+Create an initial default configuration file, where you can set your API key.

+    > ./ion-ap-client.py create_config
+    Default configuration written to /home/user/.ion-ap-client.conf

 Retrieve the most recent incoming transactions (by default, up to ten)

     > ./ion-ap-client.py receive